+dmfill(8)

-dmfill(8) Recalls migrated files to fill a percentage of a filesystem.
+Recalls migrated files to fill a percentage of a filesystem.

 This command is mainly used in conjunction with dump and restore commands to return a corrupted filesystem to a previously known valid state.

-dmlockmqr(8) Invokes the database lock manager.
+dmlockmgr(8) Invokes the database lock manager.
 The lock manager is an independent process that communicates with all applications that use the DMF databases, mediates record lock requests, and facilitates the automatic transaction recovery mechanism.

-dmmove(8) Moves copies of a migrated file's data to the specified another without requiring file data to be recalled.
+dmmove(8) Moves copies of a migrated file's data to the specified dmmvtree(8) Moves files from one DMF-managed filesystem to another without requiring file data to be recalled.